 In certain circumstances, it is even required even if a person does not stay in Switzerland.
-For example, Swiss citizens living in the European Community, Iceland or Norway must be insured in Switzerland.
-Also, EU and EFTA citizens who benefit exclusively from a pension in Switzerland and live in the EU, Iceland or Norway must be insured in Switzerland.
-This rule also includes family members who are not employed.
+For example, Swiss citizens living in the European Community, Iceland or Norway must get their insurance in Switzerland.
+Furthermore, EU and EFTA citizens who benefit exclusively from a pension in Switzerland and live in the EU, Iceland or Norway must get their insurance in Switzerland.
+This rule also includes family members who are unemployed.

-Personal property can be insured against fire, flood, or other major disasters.
+Personal property insurance includes insurance against fire, flood, or other major disasters.
 The insured amount depends on the number of people living together and the number of rooms.
 Each insurance company has a recommendation in relation to these criteria.

 Building and fire insurance is compulsory in Switzerland and is the responsibility of the building owner.

-Life insurances cover the disability or death risks or are used for old-age provision.
-A distinction is made between individual insurance (private pension) and collective insurance (occupational pension).
-It is often provided as a benefit by employers or pension funds.
+Life insurances cover the disability or death risks or stand in as a provision for old age.
+A distinction exists between individual insurance (private pension) and collective insurance (occupational pension).
+Employers or pension funds often provide it as a benefit.

-Travel insurance covers from basic risks (illness, accidents, sports injuries) to all travel risks, including loss, theft, or damage luggage, abroad departure cancellation, airline bankruptcy.
+Travel insurance covers from basic risks (illness, accidents, and sports injuries) to all travel risks, including loss, theft, or damage luggage, abroad departure cancellation, and airline bankruptcy.

 The insurance industry challenge in climate change

 Insurers have an important role to play in discussions about climate change.
 From one point of view, they insure risks that are increasingly difficult to assess due to climate change.
 In addition, insurance companies are important investors that can make a difference through sustainable long-term investments.
-Of course, both the role of the insurance industry and the various scenarios will be examined.
+Of course, both the role of the insurance industry and the various scenarios are examinable.

 It is very likely that by the end of this century the temperature will rise by 3 ° to 4 ° Celsius.
-And such a development could lead to more frequent rains, sea level rise or extreme heat in some areas.
-If the temperature rises above 5 ° Celsius, many risks can be considered to be no longer insurable.
+Moreover, such a development could lead to rains that are more frequent, sea level rise or extreme heat in some areas.
+If the temperature rises above 5 ° Celsius, many risks may no longer be insurable.

 Registering an insurance company in Switzerland